-This Curried Chicken Salad is a little twist on your basic chicken salad – uniting the flavors of curry and sweet cranberry chutney.
-I love basic traditional chicken salad but it’s nice to change it up.
-So when you’re ready to go beyond the traditional, give your chicken salad new dressing.
+This Curry Chicken Salad is a delicious twist on your basic chicken salad – uniting the flavors of curry and sweet cranberry chutney.

 It all began with leftover chicken.

 The origins of the American chicken salad, according to Wikipedia, began in the town of Wakefield, RI at a meat shop known as Town Meats in 1863.
 The leftover chicken was mixed with mayonnaise, tarragon, and grapes and became a huge hit.
 Aren’t you glad they came up with it?